Free Medical Clinic from Ho Chi Minh city

 1. Projects must be in the fields of Health, Education and Community Infrastructure

 2. Projects must be sustainable in the long term, without outside support

 3. The local community must be engaged in and a part of the project development, execution and management

 4. There must be no outside influence on the project or the Delivering of Better Lives to the local communities

 5. All work must be project based and must be capable of enabling communities to take charge of their own destiny

-Once analysed and it has been confirmed that projects meet the criterion established, they are put to the Board of Trustees for approval.
+Once analyzed and it has been confirmed that projects meet the criterion established, they are put to the Board of Trustees for approval.

 Projects are recommended to DBL by people within the communities where it has been identified that DBL will operate.
-These projects are then rigidly analysed to ensure that they meet a range of criterion that include but are not limited to:
+These projects are then rigidly analyzed to ensure that they meet a range of criteria that include but are not limited to:

-A. Appointment of a contractors to complete a total project
+A. Appointment of contractors to complete a total project

 B. Appointment of a project manager to effect the project